 Masharipov initially admitted that he had carried out the attack but later denied the charges against him, the state-run Anadolu reported.

 In his final words of defense on Monday, Masharipov asked that he be acquitted, saying his initial testimonies were taken under “torture and pressure."
 He insisted there was insufficient evidence against him, Anadolu said.

 He is expected to appeal his conviction.

-Turkey has been hit by a string of attacks since 2015 by Kurdish militants and IS extremists that have left more than 300 people dead.
+Turkey was hit by a string of attacks since 2015 by Kurdish militants and IS.
+More than 300 people were killed.